-Surgical castration is a procedure where the testes are removed.
+Surgical castration is a procedure where both the testes are removed.
 It renders the male infertile and reduces sexual urges.
 Surgical castration results in a permanent loss of sexual function.

-During surgical castration, a small incision is made in the scrotum under anesthesia and the testes are removed.
+During surgical castration, a small incision is made in the scrotum under anesthesia and both the testes are removed.
 Sometimes, prostheses are placed in the scrotum to replace the testes.
 Following surgical castration, due to removal of testes, the person cannot father any children.
 Due to lack of testosterone following the procedure, the person loses sexual drive.
 However, it has been observed that the sexual drive is not lost immediately in all those castrated.
 Also, the sexual drive can be restored by taking testosterone injection.
-Thus, surgical castration may not be the treatment of choice in habitual sexual offenders.
+Thus, surgical castration may not be the treatment of choice in habitual sexual offenders.(2)

 Side effects of the procedure include:

-Changes in physical appearance: The person loses body hair and the skin softens akin to that in females.
+- Changes in physical appearance: The person loses body hair and the skin softens akin to that in females.
 The body weight may increase.

-Changes in organs: The calcium content of the bones may reduce; the hemoglobin levels in the blood may come down; proteins from the body may be lost.
+- Changes in organs: The calcium content of the bones may reduce; the hemoglobin levels in the blood may come down; proteins from the body may be lost.

-Psychological effects: Perhaps the most disastrous effects following surgical castration take place on the psychology of the person.
+- Psychological effects: Perhaps the most disastrous effects following surgical castration take place on the psychology of the person.(3)

+Surgical castration is a permanent procedure, which not only affects the sexual function of a male, but also causes changes in the appearance and important parts of the body.
 The person may get depressed and even attempt suicide.

-Surgical castration is thus a permanent procedure, which not only affects the sexual function of a male, but also causes changes in the appearance and important parts of the body.
 Its use in habitual sexual offenders raises ethical issues.
 On the other hand, the use of medical castration which causes temporary effects may be more justifiable in these cases.